squidfunk/mkdocs-material/docs/insiders.md

 documentation and code side-by-side, e.g. for the documentation of APIs with the same functionality as Material for MkDocs.

+## Frequently asked questions

+### Compatibility

+_I'm running an open source project and want to make sure that users can build the documentation without having access to Insiders.
+Is that still possible?_

+Yes.
+Material for MkDocs Insiders strives to be compatible with Material for MkDocs, so all new features are implemented as feature flags and all improvements (e.g. search) do not require any changes to existing configuration.
+This means that your users will be able to build the docs locally with the regular version and when they push their changes to CI/CD, they will be built with Material for MkDocs Insiders.
+For this reason, it's recommended to [install Insiders][12] only in CI, as you don't want to expose your `GH_TOKEN` to users.

-## Terms
+### Terms

+_We're using Material for MkDocs to build the developer documentation of a commercial project.
+Can we use Material for MkDocs Insiders under the same terms?_

-Whether you're an individual or a company, you may use _Material for MkDocs Insiders_ precisely under the same terms as _Material for MkDocs_, which are given by the [MIT license][12].
-However, we kindly ask you to respect the following guidelines:
+Yes.
+Whether you're an individual or a company, you may use _Material for MkDocs Insiders_ precisely under the same terms as Material for MkDocs, which are given by the [MIT license][13].
+However, we kindly ask you to respect the following
+guidelines:

 - Please __don't distribute the source code__ from Material for MkDocs Insiders.
   You may freely use it for public, private or commercial projects, fork it,